Glueball: Constituent particles and color charge

 Theoretical studies of glueballs have focused on glueballs consisting of either two gluons or three gluons, by analogy to mesons and baryons that have two and three quarks respectively.
 As in the case of mesons and baryons, glueballs would be QCD color charge neutral.
 The baryon number of a glueball is zero.

 Total angular momentum

-Double-gluon glueballs can have total angular momentum J = 0 (which are either scalar or pseudo-scalar) or J = 2 (tensor).
-Triple-gluon glueballs can have total angular momentum J = 1 (vector boson) or J = 3 (third-order tensor boson).
+Double-gluon glueballs can have total angular momentum J = 0 (which are either scalar or pseudo-scalar) or J = 2.
+Triple-gluon glueballs can have total angular momentum J = 1 (vector boson) or J = 3.
 All glueballs have integer total angular momentum that implies that they are bosons rather than fermions.

-Glueballs are the only particles predicted by the Standard Model with total angular momentum (J) (sometimes called "intrinsic spin") that could be either 2 or 3 in their ground states, although mesons made of two quarks with J = 0 and J = 1 with similar masses have been observed and excited states of other mesons can have these values of total angular momentum.
+Glueballs are the only particles predicted by the Standard Model with total angular momentum (J) (sometimes called intrinsic spin) that could be either 2 or 3 in their ground states, although mesons made of two quarks with J = 0 and J = 1 with similar masses have been observed and excited states of other mesons can have these values of total angular momentum.